 THE “RESONANCE CROSSING” FOR ARPEGGIO INTERVALS

-Shakespeare didn’t play the cello, but his line “parting is such sweet sorrow” (from the play “Romeo and Juliette”) is very applicable to string-instrument playing, most notably to string crossings.
-Here, however, rather than between two lovers, its greatest use is in a conversation between one string and its neighbour.
+Shakespeare didn’t play the cello, but his line “parting is such sweet sorrow” (from the play “Romeo and Juliet”) is very applicable to string-instrument playing, most notably to string crossings.
+Here, however, rather than between two lovers, its greatest use is in an encounter between one string and its neighbour.
 A clinging, reluctant goodbye, in which the departing string does not want to let go, has some great musical and ergonomic advantages

 Almost any string crossing and/or string crossing passage can be usefully practised with overlapping double stops but these clinging, reluctant, “blurred” crossings” are especially appropriate for slurred arpeggio-type figures.
 Here, maintaining the previous note slightly longer than written, and thus letting it continue for a short time as a doublestop with the new note (on the new string) is not only physically fluid, smooth, flowing and beautiful: it also sounds great.
 This is a wonderful trick for making the cello sound extra-vibrant, harmonically rich and resonant.
 It gives us a self-created echo effect: this “overlapping” of the notes is after all the same effect as given by a church acoustic.